Please confirm topic selection

 • Failure to improve symptoms

-• outcome less reliable in Ranawat Grade IIIB (objectively weak with UMN signs and nonambulatory)
+• outcomes are less reliable in Ranawat grade IIIB (objectively weak with UMN signs and nonambulatory)

 • Adjacent level degeneration